HOPE at Easter is a gift from your local church packed with stories to encourage, inform and challenge you.

 This is a collection of 40 remarkable stories from prisoners, ex prisoners and prison chaplains who speak powerfully about how they have found hope.
 Published by HOPE and CWR, 40 Stories of HOPE includes a foreword by Justin Welby, the Archbishop of Canterbury, plus prayers and Bible stories about Jesus.
 (10 copies to give away)Order copies here

 Bag an inspiring book.
 Just fill in the response form.
 You could be a winner!

 To enter our 40 STORIES OF HOPE competition, write up to 20 words on what gives you hope.
-The closing date for the giveaway applications is Friday 3 May 2019.

 - She enjoyed ice skating on frozen Norfolk rivers.

 - She painted greetings cards to raise money to build a Sunday school room in her village.

 - She gave an 11-year-old runaway her brother’s suit.

 - In the early days of the Davis Cup, Edith was an accomplished tennis player.